nerc-project/nerc-docs/docs/openshift/logging-in/web-console-overview.md

 ## Perspective Switcher

-When you logged-in, you will redirected to the **Developer** perspective which is shown selected on the perspective switcher located at the Left side.
+When you logged-in, you will be redirected to the **Developer** perspective which is shown selected on the perspective switcher located at the Left side.
 You can switch between the **Administrator** perspective and the **Developer** perspective as per your roles and permissions in a project.